 - 1. The exhibitor shall be dressed safe, neat, and clean. - 2.
 Attire may not display a farm or owner's name, horse's name or logo. - 3.
 Jewelry should be kept to a minimum. - 4.
 No T-shirts, shorts, skirts, strapless tops or canvas/cloth/open toed shoes are permitted. - 5.
-Attire may be Western, English, or Sport type. - a.
-Western attire should consist of a sleeved shirt with collar, jeans or long pants with suitable boots and hat.
-Belts, gloves, ties, scarves, vests and jackets are optional.
+Attire may be Western, English, Evening or Sport type.

-- b.
+- a.
+Western attire should consist of a sleeved shirt with collar, jeans or long pants with suitable boots.
+Belts, gloves, hats, ties, scarves, vests and jackets are optional.
+If a jacket is worn a collared shirt is not required. - b.
 English attire may be either breeches or jodhpurs with boots and a shirt with tie or choker.
 Jackets, vests, gloves, belts, and hats are optional.
 If helmets are worn they must conform to General Conduct helmet rules.
 Half chaps are permitted. - c.
 Sport attire should consist of slacks or khakis with either a shirt or tie or an appropriate shirt.
 Footwear may be boots, closed toe shoes, or leather running shoes. - d.
-Spurs of any kind are prohibited - 6.
+Spurs of any kind are prohibited - e.
 Evening in Hand attire may consist of more formal attire including suits or tuxedos for men and pants and dress jackets for ladies.
+Hats are not required for evening attire.

 Classes will be judged on breed type, conformation, quality, movement, temperament, and presence.
 Excessive unruly behavior or bad temperament shall be penalized.
-Refer to GVHS Breed Standard for complete conformation, appearance, characteristics and traits.
+Any horse not demonstrating proper gaits will be penalized.
+Refer to GVHS Breed Standard for complete conformation, appearance, characteristics, and traits.
 (See Attached Appendix for Breed Standard)